 Last September the deans of Emory University’s College of Arts and Sciences and Laney Graduate School announced a fait accompli – cuts to program and curricula in the arts and humanities, among others.
 This came as a complete surprise to the entire faculty, though a few members subsequently said they saw it coming.
-College and university bylaws stipulate that the faculty has primary responsibility for the curriculum, but the only faculty consultation was with a small committee sworn to secrecy that only reported to the dean of the college.
+College and… Continue reading An Apt Analogy?

 Emory University President Jim Wagner’s recent piece in the Emory Magazine has created a huge stir because it invoked the 3/5 compromise (between the US North and South around slavery — leading slaves to be counted as 3/5 of a person) as a model of compromise during polarized political times, such as we have now.
 I won’t be surprised if this huge gaffe of Wagner’s — and his entire office — gets him fired.
 Better, he should just resign.
 But in the twitter firestorm that has ensued, little attention has been paid to the supposed polarization he was really pointing to: those who think the liberal arts are integral to human flourishing and those who don’t.

 At Emory of late we have had many discussions about the ideal—and the reality—of the liberal arts within a research university.
 All of us who love Emory share a determination that the university will continue trailblazing the best way for research universities to contribute to human well-being and stewardship of the earth in the twenty-first century.
 This is a high and worthy aspiration.
 It is tempered by the hard reality that the resources to achieve this aspiration are not boundless; our university cannot do everything we might wish to do, or everything that other universities do.
 Different visions of what we should be doing inevitably will compete.
 But in the end, we must set our sights on that higher goal—the flourishing liberal arts research university in service to our twenty-first-century society.